CodePoem/HexoDocker/README.md

 hexo s
 ```

-Input localhost:4000 in browser and look up.
+Input localhost:4000 in the browser and look up.